 Risks to Healthcare Workers

-Healthcare workers and Bakersfield nursing students on clinical rotation may be exposed to blood and other potentially infectious bio-hazard materials, such as human tissue and body fluids, on a daily basis.
+Bakersfield nursing students on clinical rotation may be exposed to blood and other potentially infectious bio-hazard materials, such as human tissue and body fluids, on a daily basis.
 Blood should always be considered potentially infectious and handled accordingly.
 Bloodborne pathogens can be passed along via a prick or cut to a person’s skin or exposure to a mucous membrane.
 Such exposure can be the result of an accidental jab from a needle or cut from contaminated medical waste.

 Prevention of Exposure

-The health threats presented by bloodborne pathogens are very real.
-In fact, the Occupational Safety and Health Administration (OSHA) mandates that all workplaces develop a bloodborne pathogen exposure control plan.
+Occupational Safety and Health Administration (OSHA) mandates that all workplaces develop a bloodborne pathogen exposure control plan.
 Such plans call for details on instituted employee protection measures and what to do if exposure occurs.
 For healthcare workers who may regularly come into contact with bloodborne pathogens, it is important to learn how to properly handle and dispose of medical waste.
 It is also important for employees to be aware of what personal protective equipment might be recommended to help safeguard against bloodborne pathogens.

 No comments: